Stylback/home-server/README.md

 As stated on intel's, Biostar's and ASRock's websites: The J4105 _officially_ only supports 8 GB of RAM.
 However, some reddit users report being able to use [16](https://libreddit.dcs0.hu/r/Hardware_for_Linux/comments/scp0p4/newest_desktop_of_the_day_with_bsd_biostar/) and even [32 GB](https://libreddit.dcs0.hu/r/homelab/comments/flqcs6/asrock_j4105itx_32gb_success/) of RAM with varying results.

-I've decided to take a gamble with two sticks of [Corsair Venegance 2400 MHz 8 GB](https://www.corsair.com/us/en/Categories/Products/Memory/VENGEANCE-LPX/p/CMK8GX4M1A2400C16) for a total of 16 GB.
+I decided to take a gamble with two sticks of [Corsair Venegance 2400 MHz 8 GB](https://www.corsair.com/us/en/Categories/Products/Memory/VENGEANCE-LPX/p/CMK8GX4M1A2400C16) for a total of 16 GB.

 ### Storage
 Spinning hard-disk drives (HDD) are popular additions to a Home server or NAS due to their high storage capacity and low price.